PharmGKB/PharmCAT/docs/methods/Matching-Recommendations.md

 ### Method 1: Phenotype lookup

 Currently, most guidelines use a common "phenotype" lookup method.
 Guidelines have different recommendations that apply to individual gene phenotypes.
-These phenotypes are based on a standard vocabulary with values like "Normal Metabolizer" or "Poor Metabolizer".
+These phenotypes are based on a [standard vocabulary](https://cpicpgx.org/resources/term-standardization/) with values like "Normal Metabolizer" or "Poor Metabolizer".
 The guideline will also have a translation table that describes what combinations of gene function are assigned to a given phenotype.
 For example, a diplotype of one "normal function" allele and one "no function" allele could be assigned to a "Intermediate Metabolizer".
 The guideline source also includes mapping for named alleles to clinical functional status.
 For example, `*1` maps to "normal function" and `*7` maps to "no function".

-Using these mappings, PharmCAT
+Using these mappings, PharmCAT:

 1. takes a diplotype from the `Named Allele Matcher` or from an outside call,
 2. assigns function values to each alleles,